It’s time for another group posting of the

 Stevens of Donald Maass Literary Agency.

-Lynda R. Young is an Aussie writing fantasy novels as Elle Cardy.
+R. Young is an Aussie writing fantasy novels as Elle Cardy.
+Wielder’s

-Wielder’s Prize is her debut YA epic fantasy.
-She is also an editor,
+Prize is her debut YA epic fantasy.
+She is also an editor, game

-game developer, 3D artist, graphic designer, photographer, gamer and
+developer, 3D artist, graphic designer, photographer, gamer and more.

-North of Normal.
-Formerly an associate agent and PR manager with
+of Normal.
+Formerly an associate agent and PR manager with Inklings

-Inklings Literary Agency, Colleen has hosted numerous “Pitch Perfect”
+Literary Agency, Colleen has hosted numerous “Pitch Perfect” and

 nationwide, and she’s mentored several authors one-on-one through online